-Elizabeth Shillue has a BA in English from Hobart & William Smith College, a Masters in Social Work (MSW) from Arizona State University, and is certified as a Heart Rhythm Meditation teacher.
+Elizabeth Shillue has a BA in English, a Masters in Social Work (MSW) from Arizona State University, and is certified as a Heart Rhythm Meditation teacher.
 She has worked with a wide variety of populations, including detained refugees, elderly & disabled people, caregivers, dementia patients, prisoners, veterans, people with mental health challenges, and meditation students.
-For the last several years, she has focused increasingly on racial justice issues, facilitating discussion groups, organizing events and other community involvement.
+Elizabeth's work is faith based and her commitment to racial justice issues and equity within Charlottesville is central to it.

 Michael Cheuk is one of the founding members of the Charlottesville Clergy Collective, an interfaith group of leaders committed to establishing, developing, and promoting racial unity within the faith leadership of the Charlottesville-Albemarle Region.
 Michael has also worked as a campus minister, and a pastor and interim minister at various churches in Virginia.
 He is an International Coaching Federation Associate Certified coach.
 He has provided consultation and facilitation services to CBFVa staff, BGAV Executive Board, churches, and organizations in Virginia.